redmikegit/bigcommerce-md/README.md

 # bigcommerce-md

-This sample Bigcommerce template is based on the original defaul theme called CornerStone.
+This sample Bigcommerce template is based on the original default theme called CornerStone.

 ## STACK:
 - BigCommerce